Case Study: Mill vs sbt

 0.40s |

-SBT can be used in two modes, either "cold" run directly from the command line, or "hot"
+can be used in two modes, either "cold" run directly from the command line, or "hot"

-where an SBT session is kept open and commands are run within in.
+session is kept open and commands are run within in.
 I provide the timings for

 both scenarios above, along with the time taken for Mill commands.
 Mill does not have this

 distinction, and can only be run directly from the command line.
-The Hot SBT
+The Hot sbt

 mode only